djmendoza/Final_Projects_Su2020/README.md

 ### Installation and Setup
-Download a clone of the Git repository and run "👮🔫 Police Shootouts 👮🔫_annotated" from the local file location in Jupter Notebooks.
+Download a clone of the Git repository and run "👮🔫 Police Shootouts 👮🔫" from the local file location in Jupter Notebooks.

 ### Known Errors and Troubleshooting
 Issue: The original project's plotted cells do not always post as expected when initially opening Jupyter Notebook.